Day Admissions FAQs

 I am a little confused how places are allocated beyond your sibling policy

-If the school is oversubscribed at this stage, it will use the next two criteria act as a tie-break.
-Those applicants that have a church commitment, live in the school’s priority area (civil parish of Ayot St Lawrence, Flamstead, Harpenden, Harpenden Rural, Kimpton, Kings Walden, Markyate, Redbourn, St Paul’s Walden and Wheathampstead) and have a social/medical reason which makes St George’s uniquely suitable are ranked next.
+If the school is oversubscribed at this stage, it will use the next two criteria as a tie-break.
+Those applicants who have a church commitment, live in the school’s priority area (civil parish of Ayot St Lawrence, Flamstead, Harpenden, Harpenden Rural, Kimpton, Kings Walden, Markyate, Redbourn, St Paul’s Walden and Wheathampstead) and have a social/medical reason which makes St George’s uniquely suitable are ranked next.

 Those applications that do not meet the Church commitment will be ranked after this.